rem137/Extensions/README.md

 For extensions to be added to this list, they must be publicly available on GitHub.
 Stable releases can be added to `extensions.json` and must include a stable commit link.
 Beta extensions can be added to `extensions_beta.json` and may use branches such as `master` as the version of the extension.
 When adding extensions, please keep them sorted alphabetically by `title`.

+Note: `developers.json` is provided for extensions that are intended for use by developers and not normal users.

 ```json
 {
     "user": "Bibliophile",